minhaaj-t/test-server/README.md

 # Flask MySQL Server

-A Python Flask application that connects to a MySQL database and provides API endpoints for a library management system with a frontend interface.
+A Python Flask application that connects to a MySQL database and provides API endpoints for a library management system.

 ## Setup